 ἔσται: FMI 3s, εἰμί, 1) to be, to exist, to happen, to be present

-2. The words “crooked” and “straight” are plural substantive adjectives, picking up on “paths” as the antecedent.
+2. The words “crooked” and “rocky” are plural substantive adjectives, picking up on “paths” as the antecedent.

 6 καὶ ὄψεται πᾶσα σὰρξ τὸ σωτήριον τοῦ θεοῦ.